-We strive for a world where everyone chooses delicious and healthy food that is good for all humans, animals, and our planet.
+We strive for a world where everyone chooses delicious and healthy food that is good for all humans, animals, and the planet.

 Reducing the global consumption of animals by 50% by the year 2040.